 - When visiting Kenya, please note the country has instituted a plastic bag ban and disposable plastic bags will not be allowed into the country, so it’s best not to pack any in your checked luggage or carry-on bag.

 - Also, read about your destination before you go!
 Knowing the country’s history and culture prior to visiting will enhance your experience.

 - And, it never hurts to learn a few simple phrases or words of greeting in the native language of your destination.

-We hope this information will help get you on your way to experience an African safari for yourself!
+We hope this information will help get you on your way to experience this adventure for yourself!

-For more detailed answers to many of these questions and much more, explore our digital Ultimate African Safari Guide.
+For more detailed answers to many of these questions and much more, explore our digital Ultimate African Safaris Guide.

 Best African Safaris For Wildlife Lovers: Our Top 10 Picks

 Victorian-era traveler William Cornwallis Harris is widely credited with creating the wildlife safari back in the 1830s.
 He famously led a year-long hunting expedition in South Africa, writing about the trip and painting many of the animals he saw along the way.

 The concept of the safari– the Swahili word for journey– as a big game hunt was later popularized by famous writers like Jules Verne (Five Weeks in a Balloon) and Ernest Hemingway (“The Snows of Kilimanjaro”).
 But these days the term is used to describe almost any expedition where travelers can observe animals in their native environment.

 Still, it’s hard to beat Africa when it comes to wondrous wildlife-watching opportunities.
 From central African nations like Rwanda and Uganda to southern African countries like Botswana and Namibia, exceptional adventures abound in a diverse array of ecosystems.
 Here’s a look at our picks for 10 travel destinations that offer the best safaris: